Ranadiv/Ranadiv/README.md

  - What I hate most: Slow **WiFi**,  ~~silly spelling mistgiitake~~, Some difference between **IOS** <img src="src/IOS.png" width="25">  & **OS** <img src="src/OS.png" width="25">

 #### What's going on?
- - Starting Javascript with DJANGO.
+ - Started with Javascript .
  - Working on Data Analysis
  - Laptop is on and working on Hacktoberfest.